figment-networks/graph-as-to-rust/README.md

 This project contains an AssemblyScript compiler's transformer that reads the `graph-ts` source files and generates Rust bindings for them.

 For now, the project is mostly in a rough state but working state.
-It generates the binding for `near` namespace only hard-coding the namespace read as well as the output file.
+It generates the binding for `cosmos` namespace only hard-coding the namespace read as well as the output file.

 ### Run